jhc13/taggui/README.md

 then select the captioning model you want to use in the Auto-Captioner pane.
 If you have a local directory containing previously downloaded models, you can set it in `File` -> `Settings` to include the models in the model list.
-Click the `Run Auto-Captioner` button to start captioning.
+Click the `Start Auto-Captioning` button to start captioning.
 You can select multiple images to batch generate captions for all of them.
 It can take up to several minutes to download and load a model when you first use it, but subsequent generations will be much faster.